 Views may also be created to combine information from several tables, so called join views.
 Join views can be used to present data in more natural or useful combinations than the base tables themselves provide (the optimal design of the base tables will have been governed by rules of relational database modeling).
 Join views may also contain restriction conditions.

-A columns or a combination of columns may be defined as a secondary index to improve performance in data retrieval.
+A column or a combination of columns may be defined as a secondary index to improve performance in data retrieval.
 Secondary indexes are defined on a table after it has been created (using the CREATE INDEX statement).

 It is not necessary to create secondary indexes for primary keys, foreign keys or unique constraints.
 Primary keys are effectively and more efficiently indexed by the physical tables themselves.
 Secondary indexes for foreign key constraints and unique constraints are created automatically.